failure-driven/blog/content/rails-camp/commit-17-pending-status.md

 draft: true
 ---

+Bashir was another learning developer from Coder Academy and we spent some time showing him the in's and out's of a tested rails app as part of our [rails camp Hobart]({{< ref "/post/railscamp-pairing" >}}) project.
+He got his hands on the keyboard and implmented a spec but for him it was more about the exposure to some new tools and approaches that seasoned developers take for granted.

 <img alt="@BashirTowdiee" src="//github.com/BashirTowdiee.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@saramic" src="//github.com/saramic.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@SelenaSmall" src="//github.com/SelenaSmall.png" style="display: inline; width: 88px;" height="88" />